claresudbery/clare-wiki-ably/pages/think/life/admin/plumbing.md

 Hi

-I've bought a new kitchen tap which has a different size connector to the existing one (which is 15mm).
-I've bought a connector that converts to 15mm, but the connector gives me a male end instead of female, and now I can't find anything that will convert male to female so I can connect to the existing pipes.
+I've bought a new kitchen tap which has a different size connector (3/8") to the existing one (which is 15mm).
+I've bought a connector that converts 3/8" to 15mm, but the connector gives me a male end instead of female, and now I can't find anything that will convert male to female so I can connect to the existing pipes.

 It seems all I need is a 15mm pipe with a thread inside so it will screw at both ends onto what I have, but I can't find anything like that.

 I attach photos of
-(a) the situation under the sink, with the old tap connector and the new one side by side.
+(a) the situation under the sink, with the old tap connector (15mm) and the new one (3/8") side by side.
 The new one is smaller and is on the right hand side.
-(b) the connector I've bought to convert to 15mm, next to the new tap, so you can see that what I end up with is male instead of female, so it doesn't do what I need
+(b) the connector I've bought to convert to 15mm, next to the new tap (3/8"), so you can see that what I end up with is male instead of female, so it doesn't do what I need
-(c) the connector I've bought to convert to 15mm, attached to the new tap.
+(c) the connector I've bought to convert to 15mm, attached to the new tap (3/8").

 Please can you advise what I need to buy to fix this situation?
 What should I be searching for when browsing plumbing supplies sites?
 What would it be called?